 - Have intelligent design writers uncovered significant technical issues for geology and evolution?

 - Can evolution generate truly novel biological features?

 - Do scientists understand the origin of life?
-What is the impact of this on evolutionary theory?

 - Are there missing links in the fossil record between ancient primates and modern humans?

 - How does radiometric dating work?

 - How reliable are geologic dates?